Shrikant0803/User-Manual/README.md

 **13.3 Email Support** support@uber.com

-*Note: This user manual provides a comprehensive guide for users to reserve a car in advance using Lyft or Uber.
+*Note: This user manual provides a comprehensive guide for users to reserve a car in advance using Uber.
 Keep in mind that the app interfaces and features may evolve, so it's recommended to refer to the latest help documentation provided by Lyft and Uber for any updates or changes.*